 The funding opportunities offered by the Scientific Library Services and Information Systems Division are divided into programmes and calls for proposals.
 For example, the funding opportunities includes Licences for Digital Content, Indexing and Digitisation, Infrastructure for Electronic Publications and the Digital Communication of Science, Open Access Publishing as well as Information Infrastructures for Research Data.

-Dr. Anne Lipp, Dr. Christoph Kümmel and Dr. Matthias Katerbow represent the DFG within Knowledge Exchange.
+Dr. Johannes Fournier, Dr. Matthias Katerbow, and Dr. Juliane Kant represent the DFG within Knowledge Exchange.

 Jisc is the UK higher, further education and skills sector's not-for-profit organisation for digital services and solutions and became a registered charity in December 2012.